-After this most recent high-profile shooting in Arlington by a radical extremist, who was also a white, American man, one would have thought that since he attacked them, the Republicans might finally agree that we should all lay down our guns, but instead, they doubled down.
+After this most recent high-profile shooting in Arlington by a radical extremist, who was also a white, American man, one would have thought that since he attacked them, the Senators might finally agree that we should all lay down our guns, but instead, they doubled down.
 EVERYONE has commended the Capitol police for their fast and efficient response, which resulted in the gunman being taken down and no other fatalities.
 The fact that armed, trained police shot the perpetrator is somehow supposed to provide support for the argument that if the civilians at the scene had guns, they could have shot the perpetrator.
 Maybe.
 But it might have just been a bloodbath in the spirit of Shootout at the OK Corral.

 Can we review just 2017 for a moment please?

 Americans killed by radical Islamic extremists in Jan-June 2017= 11

 - January 31, 1 person, Denver (this guy was a US Army vet who converted to Islam, so I would argue that he belongs in the next group.)

 - January 6, 5 people, Ft Lauderdale

 Muslims, non-Muslims mistaken for Muslims or non -Muslims defending Muslims all of whom were decidedly NOT radical Islamists killed by Americans in hate crimes in Jan-June 2017= 7:

 - June 18, 2017: 17-year old Muslim girl beaten to death (Virginia)

 - May 26, 2017: Two non-Muslim men stabbed to death by man after they defended Muslim girls he was harassing

 - March 3, 2017: a 39-year old Sikh man shot and killed in driveway (FYI, Sikhs are NOT Muslims; they are Sikhs.)
 (Washington)